realworldocaml/book/en/concurrent-programming-with-async.md

 ## Exception handling

-When programming with external resources, errors are everywhere: your connection might be refused, you can run out of file descriptors, your connection might get dropped by the server on the other side, and so on.
-Some of these errors show up explicitly in the return type of a function, and sometimes they show up as exceptions.
+When programming with external resources, errors are everywhere: everything from a flaky server to a network outage to exhausting of local resources can lead to a run-time error.
+When programming in OCaml, some of these errors will show up explicitly in a function's return type, and of them will show up as exceptions.
+We covered exception handling in OCaml in [xref](#exceptions), but as we'll see, exception handling in a concurrent program presents some new challenges.

-Let's get a better sense of how exceptions work in Async by creating a computation that (sometimes) fails with an exception.
-The function `maybe_raise` below blocks for .5 seconds, and then either throws an exception or returns unit, alternating between success and failure on each call.
+Let's get a better sense of how exceptions work in Async by creating an asynchronous computation that (sometimes) fails with an exception.
+The function `maybe_raise` below blocks for half a second, and then either throws an exception or returns unit, alternating between the two behaviors on subsequent calls.
+The waiting will be done using the function `after` which takes a time span and returns a deferred which becomes determined after that time span elapses.

 ```ocaml
 # let maybe_raise =